 - a.
-Rescission of coverage (section 9.4)

-- b.
-Eligibility to participate in the Plan
+Rescission of coverage (section Error!
+Reference source not found.) - b.
+Eligibility to participate in the Plan - c.

-- c.
 Network exclusion, annual benefit limit or other limitation on otherwise covered services

 - d.
 Utilization review (described below) - e.
 Limitations or exclusions described in Section 7 and Section 8, including a decision that an item or service is experimental or investigational or not medically necessary - f.
 Continuity of care (section 10.3) is denied because the course of treatment is not considered active.